MaxAnderson95/MaxAnderson95.github.io/content/posts/napp-rke2-dns-precheck-failure/index.md

 ## The Problem

-During my quest to roll out the new NSX Application Platform in our production environment, I came across a very odd issue when running through the installation wizard to install NAPP on an RKE2 Kubernetse cluster.
+During my quest to roll out the new NSX Application Platform in our production environment, I came across a very odd issue when running through the installation wizard to install NAPP on an RKE2 Kubernetes cluster.

 During the **Precheck Platform** step of the wizard, the **Kubernetes Cluster DNS Domain Precheck** step reported as failed.
 When viewing the details, it simply says to contact your administrator, and the [VMware docs](https://docs.vmware.com/en/VMware-NSX/4.0/nsx-application-platform/GUID-BF5917B3-F873-4D8F-BF04-1F7CC5241EE5.html) that have a page for what to do on pre-check failures was conveniently missing a section for this specific check.
 How helpful...